 As an international college, there is an even greater need for awareness and sensitivity on our part with regard to our interactions with each other and with our students.
 St Clare's is home to many different nationalities and it is important that the College ethos reflects a culture which celebrates that diversity and that we are an open, tolerant and respectful community.
-This section should be read in conjunction with St Clare's <a href="https://doi.org/10.1007/jhc.2007/jh
+This section should be read in conjunction with St Clare's The Equal Opportunities Policy and Dignity at Work Policy and Keeping Children Safe in Education.